SamBaston/CarbonFootprint/README.md

 *   **Activity Records**: Log specific activities and link them to the relevenat Activity Type.
 *   **Sorting**: Clicking on any table header will sort the table by said column.
 Clicking again will reverse the order.
 *   **CRUD Operations**: Fully functional interface to **C**reate, **R**ead, **U**pdate, and **D**elete both Activity Types and Records.
+*   **Cascading Deletes**: Deleting an Activity Type automatically removes all associated Records to prevent orphaned data.

 ## Technology Stack